bartbutenaers/node-red-contrib-rtsp-client/README.md

 ## Troubleshooting

+### No FFmpeg child process

+There can be multiple reasons why the FFmpeg child process stops suddenly:
++ When the FFmpeg executable cannot be found.
+Note that in this case even no child process will be spawned.
++ A timeout of the data stream.
+This will only be detected if the 'timeout' has been configured.
++ Incorrect FFmpeg command line arguments.
+If this node for some reason generates invalid FFmpeg command line parameters, then the FFmpeg process will be started but FFmpeg will close the child process immediately due to a parsing error.
+Pretty normal that FFmpeg stops the child process, because it doesn't know what you want it to do.
++ ...

 ### Image smearing
 An UDP buffer that is not big enough to hold an entire image I-frame, can result in ***image smearing***: